valory-xyz/open-autonomy/packages/valory/agents/register_termination/README.md

-# Register Reset ABCI Agent
+# Register Terminate ABCI Agent

-This agent uses the registration and reset skills to debug the Tendermint issue.
+This agent uses the registration and termination skills to test the termination feature.